vincentclaes/datajob/README.md

 </div>

-- We support creating and deploying code to python shell / pyspark Glue jobs.
+- We support creating and deploying code to python shell / pyspark AWS Glue jobs.
-- Orchestrate the glue jobs using stepfunctions as simple as `task1 >> task2 >> task3`
+- Orchestrate the glue jobs using AWS Stepfunctions as simple as `task1 >> task2 >> task3`
 - Let us [know](https://github.com/vincentclaes/datajob/discussions) what you want to see next.

 > Dependencies are [AWS CDK](https://github.com/aws/aws-cdk) and [Step Functions SDK for data science](https://github.com/aws/aws-step-functions-data-science-sdk-python) <br/>